avsm/signpost/psp/lib/docs/writing_tactics.md

     helper.when :my_truth do |h,t|
       # access the truth as t[:my_truth][:value]

-      # tell the tactic solver that it can terminate this
+      # tell the tactic solver that the tactic is ready to be reused.
-      # tactic instance.
-      helper.terminate_tactic
+      helper.recycle_tactic
     end

     # we need to initialize the tactic, otherwise nothing will ever happen